 Come share your larp traditions with us, whether you live in North America or beyond.
 When we all contribute, the larp tradition grows stronger, whether you’re sharing methods, borrowing from related traditions, or trying to create something new.

-Our core conference theme is Sharing Insights, and of course, we just can’t do it without you.
+Our core conference theme is Our Full Potential, and of course, we just can’t do it without you.
 Together, we can learn from this incredible variety of traditions.